Have you ever wondered where your energy goes?

 - the nasty words exchanged in a disagreement with your partner, or

 - your aching back and how tired you are feeling, or

 - that Sunday evening dread about going back to work after the weekend.

 Feelings of upset, fear or anxiety, or experiencing some sort of trauma, can create blockages in the pathways of our energy system.
 These blockages disrupt the natural frequency we are meant to be at, by preventing energy from flowing freely through us.

-So how can we release those blockages, enabling us to be free of all that negative energy, which just keeps us feeling fatigued?
+So how can we release those blockages, enabling us to be free of all that negative energy, which just keeps us feeling stressed?